 Covers fundamental principles needed to understand and measure the microscopic properties of the surfaces of solids, with connections to structure, electronic, chemical, magnetic and mechanical properties.
 Reviews the theoretical aspects of surface behavior, including stability of surfaces, restructuring, and reconstruction.
 Examines the interaction of the surfaces with the environment, including absorption of atoms and molecules, chemical reactions and material growth, and interaction of surfaces with other point defects within the solids (space charges in semiconductors).
 Discusses principles of important tools for the characterization of surfaces, such as surface electron and x-ray diffraction, electron spectroscopies (Auger and x-ray photoelectron spectroscopy), scanning tunneling, and force microscopy.

 3.30[J] will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by B. Yildiz.
+It will be instructed by B. Yildiz.

 This class counts for a total of 12 credits.
 This is a graduate-level class.